Reel

 Import

-Tap the import button to bring in audio files from your device.
+Tap the import button to bring in audio from your device.
 Supported formats: WAV, AIFF, and M4A.

 Batch Actions